Iray68/react-switch-context/README.md

 # react-switch-context
-A tiny library that switch the screens/components
+A tiny library that switch react component around the React Context API.
+Have an example with Hooks and Lazy Loading.

+TODO:
+- [ ] Basic guidelines.
+- [ ] More complicated example on Demo website.